-Description: The DELSTAT[^]XQALBUTL API obtains information on the recipients of the used as the xqaid value for generating an alert by a software application.
+Description: The DELSTAT^XQALBUTL API obtains information on the recipients been used as the xqaid value for generating an alert by a software application.
 This value identifies the most recent alert generated with this xqaid value and that alert generates the responses in terms of recipients and deletion status of the alert for each of the recipients.

-Format: DELSTAT^XQALBUTL(xgaidval,.values)
+Format: DELSTAT^XQALBUTL(xqaidval,.values)

-Input Parameters: xqaidval: (required) This input parameter is a value that has been
+Input Parameters: xqaidval: (required) This input parameter is a value that has as an array.

-Output Parameters: .values:

-This parameter is passed by reference and is returned as an array.
 The value of the values array indicates the number of entries in the array.
 The entries are then ordered in numerical order in the values array.
 The array contains the DUZ for users along with an indicator of whether or not the alert has been deleted.